tatyana-perlova/pytaxis/README.md

-## Py-taxis
+## Pytaxis
-Py-taxis is a Python package for analysis of movies of swimming bacteria. [**Read the tutorial**](/examples/Full_walkthrough.ipynb) for details on how to use the library.
-If you use py-taxis for published research, please cite [**this paper**](https://www.biorxiv.org/content/early/2017/10/30/211474) to credit the authors.
+Pytaxis is a Python package for analysis of movies of swimming bacteria. [**Read the tutorial**](/examples/Full_walkthrough.ipynb) for details on how to use the package.
+If you use pytaxis for published research, please cite [**this paper**](https://www.biorxiv.org/content/early/2017/10/30/211474) to credit the authors.

 ### Library structure
 Py-taxis consists of three modules: